mohametalmeari/Hello-Microverse/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse team for helping me learning how to use linter in my projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>